Supervisor |

 |

-The role of different cell types at low and high levels of the cortical hierarchy in visual learning Our brain is constantly overloaded with visual information.
-Learning to selectively process visual features relevant for behaviour is therefore crucial for optimal decision-making and has been linked to activity of GABAergic inhibitory interneuron cell types.
+The role of different inhibitory cell types in visual and decision-making brain regions during visual learning.
+Our brain is constantly overloaded with visual information.
+Learning to selectively process visual features relevant for behaviour is therefore crucial for optimal decision-making and linked to activity of GABAergic inhibitory interneuron cell types.
 Altered inhibition is linked to perceptual and learning impairments and associated with neurodevelopmental disorders including schizophrenia and autism.
 However, the computational roles in visual learning of neurons in low-level brain areas, specialized in processing specific visual features, and neurons in higher-level brain regions, more closely linked to visual decision-making, are not yet understood.
-The aim of this project is to understand the precise role of different cortical cell types in and projections between low- and high-level visual brain areas, in visual learning.
-Mice have a similarly hierarchically organized visual cortex and show complex decision-making behaviours.
+The aim of this project is to understand the precise role in visual learning of different cortical cell types in low- and high-level visual brain areas and their projections.
+Mice have a similarly hierarchically organized visual system and show complex decision-making behaviours.
 Mouse brain circuits can be measured and manipulated during behaviour in ways not possible in humans.
-Our approach is to train head-fixed mice, including pharmacological and genetic mouse models of neurodevelopmental disorders and healthy controls, in visual decision-making tasks.
-We measure activity at the bottom (primary visual cortex) and top (posterior parietal cortex) of the visual cortical hierarchy in specific cell types using 2-photon imaging and electrophysiology and use optogenetics to activate or inactivate activity of cell types.
-The PhD project is associated with a Wellcome Trust funded collaborative programme with a cross-disciplinary international research team to investigate the role of GABAergic inhibition in visual learning in mice and humans at different scales, from local circuits to global brain networks. |
+Our approach is to train head-fixed and freely moving mice, including pharmacological and genetic mouse models of neurodevelopmental disorders and healthy controls, in visual decision-making tasks.
+We measure activity at the bottom (e.g. primary visual cortex) and top (e.g. posterior parietal cortex) of the hierarchy in specific cell types using 2-photon imaging and electrophysiology, use optogenetics to activate/inactivate specific cell types and computational modelling to build neuronal circuit models of learning.
+The PhD is associated with a Wellcome Trust funded cross-disciplinary international research programme to investigate the role of inhibition in mice and humans at different scales, from local circuits to global brain networks. |

 Eleanor Raffan